 The CEF supported NordicWay C-ITS deployment pilot (2015-17) has already shown the feasibility of cellular C-ITS service provision with low latencies.
 NordicWay has also developed and published the Cloud2Cloud concept with an Interchange network building on standards and open solutions, in particular by combining traffic messages with AMQP server technology.
-The NordicWay concepts forms a blueprint for a scalable, interoperable C-ITS implementation, with embedded privacy, security and data governance solutions and is coming into operational use.
+The NordicWay concept forms a blueprint for a scalable, interoperable C-ITS implementation, with embedded privacy, security and data governance solutions and is coming into operational use.

-NordicWay2 and 3 build on and further develops this successful concept, among others by establishing a federated network with multiple Interchange nodes.
+NordicWay 2 and 3 build on and further develop this successful concept, among others by establishing a federated network with multiple Interchange nodes.

 The NordicWay Tour (first part) has been completed in September 2019.
 The tour went through 5000 km of roads with 5 border crossings, 2 by ferry and 3 by roads.
 Through the entire trip the car was connected to the Interchange in order to receive updated information on traffic and road conditions.